Madame-Aehm/CAB-Project-4-Spikes/spike19/notes.md

 - Build a database - make sure you select **M0 FREE**.
 If you have a preferred provider, you can select them.
 I select **Frankfurt (eu-central-1)** for my region, since this is the closest to our location.
 You can also rename your **cluster**.
 Read more about clusters [here](https://www.mongodb.com/basics/clusters).

 - Enter a username and password to gain access to your database.
 In the left-hand menu under Network Access (under Security), click on the button to **+ADD IP ADDRESS**, then click to 'allow access from anywhere'.
 If you now click on **Browse Collections**, this is where your data will be stored.
 Click on **Add My Own Data** to create a **Database**, and a **Collection**.
-Later, we're going to be using **Mongoose** which uses specific naming rules to find data, so make sure you name your collections with lower-case, plural, English words.
+Later, we're going to be using **Mongoose** which uses specific naming rules to find data, so make sure you give your collections **lower-case, plural** names.

 ## Node.js Server Setup